topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/VCP-G FreeRTOS SDK Getting Started.md

     <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20VCP-G/Software/Modify%20User%20Group%20Permissions.png"></p>
     <p align="center"><strong>Figure 6.8 Modify User Group Permissions </strong></p>

-**Issue:** When using minicom, there is no proper communication or irregular behavior with the TOPST VCP-G board
+**Issue:** When using minicom, there is no proper communication or irregular behavior with the VCP-G.
 **Solution:** This issue may occur if minicom’s default flow control setting is set to **hardware**.
 The hardware flow control must be set to No for proper operation
 1. **Start Minicom:** Use the following command.
     ```